alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

             b.
 Reverse proxy: A service that might appear to be a single server to external clients, but actually represent many services behind it.

-                        1. It is used for example by twitter for --load balancing-- between their physical servers:
+                        It is used for example by twitter for --load balancing-- between their physical servers:

                                     client            reverse proxy           application server 1
                                                                               application server 2
                                                                               application server 3
                                                                                     ....

-                        2.
+////////////// History of Internet ///////////////////

+95. At first two students from Duke university used the --public telephone network--, --The public Switched Telephone Network or PSTN-- that also sometimes referred to as the --Plain Old Telephone Service or POTS-- for connecting computers together.
+ The system they built is known as --USENET--.

+96. A dial-up connection uses POTS for data transfer, and gets its name because the connection is established by actually dialing a phone number.

+97. Transferring data across a dial-up connection is done through devices called --modems.
+Modem stands for modulator demodulator--, and they take data that computers can understand and turn them into audible wavelengths that can be transmitted over POTS

+98. Early modems had very low --baud rates--.
+A baud rate is a measurement of how many bits could be passed across a phone line in a second.